-Although longlining has mostly targeted bigeye, southern bluefin and more recently swordfish, the greatest part of the catch consists of albacore.
+Although longlining has mostly targeted bigeye, southern bluefin and swordfish, the greatest part of the catch consists of albacore.
 Pacific bluefin and yellowfin tunas are also taken in small numbers in longline sets, with skipjack only rarely taken.
-Blue, black, and striped marlin are caught in small numbers in the domestic longline fishery, but to protect New Zealand's sport fishery, marlins may not be landed for sale when taken within New Zealand fisheries waters.
+Blue, black, and striped marlin are caught in small numbers in the domestic longline fishery, but to protect New Zealand's sport fishery, marlins may not be retained by commercial fishers when taken within New Zealand fisheries waters.

-New Zealand is on the margins of yellowfin distribution and therefore will be impacted by range contraction associated with stock decline.
-Yellowfin tuna catches in New Zealand have declined continuously since the late 1990s in both commercial and recreational fisheries, this trend is a great concern to New Zealand.
+New Zealand is on the margins of yellowfin distribution and therefore will be impacted by any range contraction associated with stock decline.
+Yellowfin tuna catches in New Zealand have declined continuously since the late 1990s in both commercial and recreational fisheries, this trend is of great concern to New Zealand.

-Over 178 t of striped marlin were caught in 2009 in the recreational fishery, with well over half the fish tagged and released.
-Most world records for striped marlin are for fish caught in New Zealand.
-A recreational fishery for Pacific bluefin tuna has also recently developed, and preliminary estimates of landings are in excess of 10t per year, along with an estimated 22-36t of fish being tagged and released.
+Over 125 t of striped marlin were caught in 2011 in the recreational fishery, with over half the fish tagged and released.
+Most International Game Fish Association world records for striped marlin are for fish caught in New Zealand.
+A recreational fishery for Pacific bluefin tuna has developed, but is limited by a short winter period when fish are available.
+Recreational fishers landed about six tons of Pacific bluefin tuna in 2011, with a further estimated 10-12 t of fish being tagged and released.
 Tagging data indicates good survival rates for tagged fish.
-Several world records have been claimed in this fishery.
+Fish are generally in excess of 200 kg and several world records have been claimed in this fishery.
+A small number (3) of recreational charter boats have reported catching Pacific bluefin tuna in New Zealand fishery waters.
+In 2011 these vessels landed 24 fish, 13 (2,709 kg) of which were landed and 11 (2,650 kg) were released alive.